 3- Be sure that your critical path is realistic and most likely present the situation on-site.

-4- Do not create unnecessary relationships between activities, it will hurt you rather than helping.
+4- Do not create unnecessary relationships between activities, it will hurt you rather than help you.

-5- link Shop drawings and materials to all related construction activities and not only the first one.
-Maybe you need this link later on in your EOT
+5- Link shop drawings and materials to all related construction activities and not only the first one.
+Maybe you will need this link later on in your EOT.

-6- You can define your working crews to be working at certain areas, floors, buildings at the same time.
-Accordingly, you can link these areas, floors, buildings together.
+6- You can define your working crews to be working at certain areas, floors, and buildings at the same time.
+Accordingly, you can link these areas, floors, and buildings together.

-8- If you have a horizontal project where work can be started anywhere, try to create a control milestones to control the project phases, zones etc. Also you can link zones and areas together.
+8- If you have a horizontal project where work can be started anywhere, try to create control milestones to control the project phases, zones, etc. Also, you can link zones and areas together.
 No one can work everywhere at the same time.

-9- If you have a resource driven activity, be sure to clarify your baseline to show that these durations are based on certain resources.
-Accordingly, only this amount of work can be done every day,week,month.
+9- If you have a resource-driven activity, be sure to clarify your baseline to show that these durations are based on certain resources.
+Accordingly, only this amount of work can be done every day, week, and month.

-10- If you did all the above and still have hight float, you might consider increasing the testing and commissioning duration for the activities with high floats.
-Don’t try to make every singly activity in your baseline critical because you will start recording delays once you update your baseline.
+10- If you did all the above and still have a high float, you might consider increasing the testing and commissioning duration for the activities with high floats.
+Don’t try to make every single activity in your baseline critical because you will start recording delays once you update your baseline.
 Always try to be logical.

 11- To learn more about floats you can enroll in one of our Planning Courses that takes you from being a beginner to the advanced level.